-Soviet propaganda porcelain tea set "KIM Uzbekistan" (Communist Youth International), Dulevo, approximately 1927-1932.
-The base features a green factory underglaze mark.
-The Communist Youth International (KIM) existed from 1919 to 1943 as an international youth organization, a branch of the Comintern.
-The founding congress of KIM took place from November 20-26, 1919, in Berlin.
-Twenty-nine delegates from thirteen countries represented 219,000 members of youth organizations.
-The organization's goal was to create a broad mass youth movement to defend their economic, political, and cultural interests.
-In May 1943, after the dissolution of the Comintern, KIM was also disbanded.
+Soviet propaganda porcelain tea set "KIM Uzbekistan" (Communist Youth International), Dulevo, circa 1927-1932.
+It bears a green factory underglaze mark on the base.
+The Communist Youth International (KIM) existed from 1919 to 1943 as an international youth organization, a section of the Comintern.
+The founding congress of KIM took place on November 20-26, 1919, in Berlin.
+Twenty-nine delegates from 13 countries represented 219,000 members of youth organizations.
+The organization's task was to create a broad mass youth movement to defend their economic, political, and cultural interests.
+In May 1943, following the dissolution of the Comintern, KIM was also disbanded.

 Dulevo Porcelain Factory